This page will not necessarily be kept up to date with each signal.

 My algorithm thinks the global market has weakened.
-After several months of being long stocks, this closes the long position and moves to cash.

 My BullSignals algorithm generates "buy" and "sell" signals for the stock index.
 The goal is to get out of the market during weak periods of high volatility, to minimize losses (maximum drawdown).
 The primary goal is risk avoidance, but not necessarily outperformance.

 In the Humble Canadian Edition, the "buy" signal indicates it's time to buy XIU (stock) and the "sell" signal indicates it's time to sell XIU.
 At each point, you would switch into XSB (cash-like).

 In the Extreme Greed Edition, the "buy" signal indicates it's time to buy SVXY (inverse volatility derivative) and the "sell" signal indicates it's time to sell SVXY.
 At each point, you would switch into SHY (cash-like) and have a stiff drink.
 Please note that the Extreme Greed Edition strategy has imploded due to the catastrophic failure of SVXY as described here.
 At the next "buy" signal, I will introduce a new Moderate Greed Edition.

 Performance Over 3 Years

 Here are 3 year annual returns to 2018-02-09 of BullSignals versus buying the index ETF directly, including dividends and interest when sitting in cash.
 CAGR = compound annual growth rate, and Maximum drawdown is the worst loss seen, from local high to low.

 BullSignals returned slightly less than buying and holding the index, but significantly reduced drawdown.
 This is the expected behaviour, where you pay a small performance penalty for safety.